therustymate/therustymate.github.io/_posts/2026-01-21-Investigation_of_NZTA_Impersonation_Text_Messages_and_Attack_Attempts.md

 Furthermore, the design has been confirmed to be similar to that used by an Instagram phishing scammer investigated approximately 3 years ago in a previous Incident Response (`T1531 (Account Access Removal)` was the impact TTP).
 This **confirms the existence of a large-scale phishing cybercrime organization operated by Chinese nationals**, **targeting New Zealand international students and their guardians, regardless of age**.

 ## 5. Attribution & Motivation
 Analysis of the **attack techniques indicates that all appear to be the work of the same attack group**.
-It resembles or is a copycat group inspired by the recently prevalent large-scale scam compound operations in Cambodia (operated by Chinese nationals).

-Based on the higher frequency of targeting the guardians of international students rather than the students themselves in the surrounding area, their method **seems to exploit the language barrier to intimidate victims and extort money**.
+Based on the higher frequency of targeting the guardians of international students rather than the students themselves in the surrounding area, their method **seems to exploit the language barrier to intimidate victims and extort money as well**.

 ## 6. Impact Assessment
 The impact of the attack is assessed as **<u>Medium</u>**.
 Although the method is a conventional phishing attack rather than a professional hacking intrusion, its **massive scale suggests a potential for evolution into a more powerful transnational cybercrime group in the future**.